apache/maven-wrapper/src/site/markdown/index.md

 The wrapper supports a verbose mode in which it outputs further information.
 It is activated by setting the `MVNW_VERBOSE` environment variable to `true`.

-By default it is off.
+By default, it is off.

 ## Usage with or without Binary JAR